yapjoonsiong/tp/docs/DeveloperGuide.md

     1. Prerequisites: Make sure that a save file already exists in the data folder that is located in the folder containing the JAR file If not, simply carry out any command that adds/modifies data in the application, e.g `add CS2102`(see 1.
 Automatic Saving), and the save file will be created automatically.
-    2. Corrupt the save file by removing lines from the JSON file stored in the data folder.
+    2. To simulate data corruption, remove lines to cause syntax errors in the JSON file, such as lines containing `{` and `}`.
     3. Run the application
     4. Expected: An error message is shown and application starts with an empty template, showing the message below:
    ```